eineboek/PureHistory/README.md

 # PureHistory
 ## Content Customization Tool for World of Warships

-Information about the mod can be found here:
+Information about the mod/tool can be found here:

 [Link to forum post will go here as soon as it is published]

 ## Navigation